Buying goods and services in Finland

 You can compare electricity suppliers and prices on the Energy Authority’s electricity price comparison service.

-You can get more information on electricity prices and contracts on the Finnish Energy website and from the Energy Authority’s consumer information service.
+You can get more information on electricity prices and contracts on the Finnish Energy and Energy Authority websites.

-In the Nordic countries credit information is managed by private companies.
-The companies have agreements with the other Nordic countries, so credit entries registered in Finland can usually also be checked in the other Nordic countries.
+In the Nordic countries, credit data is managed by private companies.
+The companies have cooperation agreements with other Nordic countries, which means that in some cases default entries registered in Finland can also be checked in other Nordic countries.

-In conflicts concerning cross-border transactions, you can contact the European Consumer Centre.
+In the case of disputes concerning cross-border transactions, you can contact the European Consumer Centre.
+Read more on the website of the European Consumer Centre.

 Ask Info Norden